codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 -   Variations in **code complexity**.

-## Navigating to found issues
+## Navigating to found problems

-To navigate to found issues:
+To navigate to a found problem:

 1. Open the **Problems tab** (use `Ctrl+Shift+M` on Windows/Linux or `Cmd+Shift+M` on macOS)

-1. Click the name of the problem you wish to review.
+1. Click the name of the issue you wish to review.

     Line-based navigation is currently only supported for Quality issues.